You are viewing a condensed mobile version of this NASPA webpage.

 |Best Daily Record||$25 (daily)|

 In general, parking rates in the area vary according to the day of the week, and whether or not there is a special event (such as a theatre production, or public event at Yonge-Dundas Square) nearby.
 Most lots have separate maximum rates for day and night parking, but they differ as to when the night rates begin.
 Some lots are cash only; most accept Visa and Mastercard.
+It would not be unusual to be charged $35-$40 to park for 24 hours in this area.
+There are websites that let you calculate how much parking rates are at different times in different lots, that can save you quite a lot of money.

 If you want to look further afield, don’t go north into Ryerson University, south toward St. Michael’s Hospital or west toward the congestion of Yonge Street; that leaves east into a mostly residential and light commercial area.
 If you park on street, make sure you pay careful attention to the signage, and are aware of a remote possibility of being ticketed under an unposted time limit of three hours’ parking on city streets unless otherwise signed.